sal515/programPlanner/INSTRUCTIONS.md

 ## Populate your Database

 1. start the backend server
-2. go to localhost:3000/api/generateSequences/generateCoursesSchedules
+2. go to localhost:3000/api/generateData/generateCoursesSchedules
+3. go to localhost:3000/api/generateData/generateTestStudents
-3. DO NOT REFRESH THE PAGE IT WILL CREATE DUPLICATES
+4. DO NOT REFRESH THE PAGES IT WILL CREATE DUPLICATES

+## Updates March 24, 2019

+1. The database setting were modified - copy the databaseSettingTemplate and write your db name for databaseURL
+2. The endpoint to populate your db with dummy users has been added to the populate your database section